Welcome to Hawthorn Class!

-My name is Mrs. Dobson and I teach in Hawthorn Class.
+My name is Mrs. Leneghan and I teach in Hawthorn Class.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.